Ranjit638/bank_of_odisha/README.md

-# Bank of Bharat
+# Bank of odisha
- Banking web application created using Django By Bhargav Gurav
+ Banking web application created using Django By pani Ranjit